Dodo and I

 , which are wooden effigies of the dead.
 It was odd to see bottles of water and packets of cigarettes at the graves.
 Anto explained that these were offerings.
 At this village, there were a few preserved traditional houses called tongkonan

 Our second stop was Tampang Allo, which had a cave with “hanging graves”.
 Hanging graves are coffins that are placed on platforms inside caves.
 This isn’t practiced anymore.
-The graves we saw were in various stages of decay, and bones and skulls were visible.
+The graves we saw were in various stages of

 Baby burial tree.
 Each patch on the trunk indicates where a baby was buried.